be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 * Everyone sees what's happening.
 * There's a history of successful and failed deploys.
 * Everyone who's allowed can deploy.
-Also novices and testers who have hard time with setting up and updating local dependencies (Heroku Toolbelt, Ruby, bundler, node.js, etc.)
+Including novices and testers who have hard time with setting up and updating local dependencies (Heroku Toolbelt, Ruby, bundler, node.js, etc.)
 * Any Git branch can be deployed.